Skip to main content

 There are a few things to note about the operators in this example DAG:

 • Every operator is given a task_id.
 This is a required parameter, and the value provided is displayed as the name of the task in the Airflow UI.
+In Airflow 2.9 and later you can override the task name in the UI using the task_display_name, which allows special characters.

 • Each operator requires different parameters based on the work it does.
 For example, the PostgresOperator has a sql parameter for the SQL script to be executed, and the S3ToRedshiftOperator has parameters to define the location and keys of the files being copied from Amazon S3 and the Redshift table receiving the data.